flenniken/collections/docs/collection-maker.md

 Wrote tmp/c24/c24.json
 ~~~

-The json has empty titles and descriptions and the order isn't set.
+The json has empty descriptions and the order isn't set.
-You fill those in later on the maker web page.
+You fill those in later.
 Collections start in
 building state, so only admins see them.

 Add GPS locations and capture times: